illogika-studio/DOTSoftheDead/README.md

 - MeleeAttackJob same thing but for melee weapons

 ### Camera
-The Camera is a bit special because it’s not yet converted automatically to a DOTS entity.
+The Camera is a bit special because itâ€™s not yet converted automatically to a DOTS entity.
 We use an orthographic Camera and the goal is to be able to move it and change its orthographic size so we can see all the players at the same time on screen.